jakzale/XTeamDebuggingSample/README.md

 I wrote and tested this code sample using the following software.
-Be advised that `azure-functions-core-tools` is being actively developed, so the code sample not necessarily work with a different version.
+Be advised that `azure-functions-core-tools` is being actively developed, so the code sample may not necessarily work with a different version.

 - `dotnet-sdk`, version used: `2.1.101`
 - `VS Code`, version used: `1.21.1`